What Does It Cost to Run a Refrigerator in District of Columbia?

 Source & Method

 Source: U.S. Energy Information Administration (EIA) Retail Sales of Electricity.
-Last dataset period: N/A. Costs are energy-only estimates and exclude delivery charges, taxes, and fixed utility fees.
+Updated: N/A. Estimates are energy-only and exclude delivery charges, taxes, and fixed utility fees.
+For how rates and estimates are defined, see the methodology hub.

 Disclaimers